Roman J. Israel, Esq.: Plot

 Roman J. Israel is a lawyer earning $500 a week at a small law firm in Los Angeles.
 In his two-partner office, Roman is responsible for preparing briefs, often focusing on the civil rights of clients, while William Jackson, the firm's founder and a well-respected professor, focuses on the courtroom appearances with which Roman struggles.
 Roman has spent years developing a brief that he believes will bring reform to the unfair use of plea bargaining to induce guilty pleas in the justice system.
 Though short on social skills, Roman is gifted with a phenomenal memory, as well as strong personal convictions, which he has pursued at the expense of family.

 Jackson suffers a fatal heart attack and the firm, saddled with debt, will close.
 Jackson's former student, George Pierce, handles the unwinding of the firm, and impressed by Roman's legal mind, offers him a job at Pierce's own large firm.
 Roman initially rejects this offer, believing that Pierce is simply a greedy lawyer.
 He meets Maya during a job interview at a local activist network.
 The interview does not go well, but Maya asks him to speak at an upcoming meeting organizing a protest.
 Struggling to find a job elsewhere, Roman reluctantly takes up Pierce's job offer.

 Roman is a poor fit at his new firm, clashing with senior partner Jesse Salinas over a joke Salinas makes about battered women.
 After attempting to interest Pierce in his brief, Roman is disappointed to be assigned to handle clients.
 One such client is Derrell Ellerbee, a young man arrested for murder, who tells Roman that he is willing to divulge the whereabouts of the actual shooter, Carter "CJ" Johnson, and will testify against him.
-Roman goes behind Pierce's back to negotiate a plea deal with the district attorney.
+When Roman can't find Pierce, he tries to negotiate a plea deal with the district attorney.
 The prosecutor rejects his offer, and hangs up on Roman after he insults her unsympathetic counteroffer.
 As a consequence, Ellerbee is also denied the protective custody he begged for in prison and is murdered as a snitch.